 “Tbilisi Electric Grid”, briefly “Telasi”, was founded in 1937 at the Tbilisi city council and had two – technical and commercial functions, and was obtaining electric power from one power generation facility – Zemo Avchala Hydro Power Plant that was erected as per the GOELRO plan.

 In May of 1995, “Telasi” was registered as a joint-stock company.

 In December of 1998, AES Silk Road Holdings B.V., AES Corporation purchased 75% of the shares of joint-stock company "Telasi".

 In August 2003, AES Corporation, the ultimate owner, sold its 100%-shareholding in Silk Road Holdings B.V to a Finnish company - joint-stock company RAO Nordic OY (INTER RAO Holdings B.V.) ultimately owned by CJSC “INTER RAO UES”.
-Nowadays, the INTER RAO Group owns 75% of the shares of “Telasi” and some 25% of the shares are in the public ownership.
+Currently, Inter RAO Group owns 75% of the shares of JSC "Telasi", while approximately 25% of the shares are in the ownership of “Best Energy Group” LLC.